straut12/sj4u-gh/_pages/ref/hardware/intro.md

 toc: true
 ---
 # STEM Hardware
-Below is the hardware that I've gravitated towards in my projects.
+Below is the hardware that I've gravitated towards in projects.
 There are many other SBC options and opinions on which H/W is best and it can be a great learning experience to compare them.
 For example I compared ADC response time of different raspberry pi vs esp32 microcontroller [ADC comparison](https://github.com/straut12/Joystick-MCP3008-RPi-ESP32-Compare).

 I've listed five categories of hardware below.
 Not all the hardware is required for any given project.
 Depending on the complexity of the project it may require only a couple or multiple parts.